ProfessorsCube/RepData_PeerAssessment1/README.md

 Note: Need to do a rbind followed by cbind or vice versa
 Note: y = activity where x = subject

-First, I imported all test, training, subject, features, activityType data with header set as False.
+First, I imported all test, training data by activity, subject, features, with header set as False.

-Second, I ensure proper naming of columns
+Second, rbind and cbind data, by activity then by subject and finally features.

-Third, rbind and cbind data, important to include variables subject and features.
+Third, I ensure proper naming of columns.

 For Q2, It's a matter of researching the right function to use (happens to be select and matches to subject|activity|mean|SD